Share via

 Important

-In some situations you might want to change the domain of a Azure DevOps Server deployment as well as its hardware.
+In some situations, you might want to change the domain of an Azure DevOps Server deployment and its hardware.
 Changing the hardware is a restoration-based move, and you should never combine the two move types.
 First complete the hardware move, and then change the environment.

-• Once a user account is present in Azure DevOps Server, it cannot be removed or have another account mapped to it.
-For example, if you are moving DomainA/UserA to DomainB/UserB, the Identities command would only work to migrate the user if DomainB/UserB is not already present in Azure DevOps Server.
+• Once a user account is present in Azure DevOps Server, it can't be removed or have another account mapped to it.
+For example, if you're moving DomainA/UserA to DomainB/UserB, the Identities command would only work to migrate the user if DomainB/UserB isn't already present in Azure DevOps Server.

 • Because the members of the local Administrators group are automatically added to Azure DevOps Server, make sure to remove any accounts that you want migrated from that group before you change the domain or environment.